~ ~ ~ ~

 No additives have been used on your niobium jewelry.
 Unlike most other colored metals, there are no dyes or coatings, and it is not plated or enameled.
 Your niobium is still pure nickel-free niobium all the way through.

 The outer layer of color produced is permanent and will not fade because of time or exposure to sunlight.
-It does require just a little care, though, so to keep your jewelry shining its brightest, here are a few tips for you:
+It does require some care and attention, though.
+In order to keep your jewelry shining its brightest, here are a few tips for you:

 • Don't scratch your jewelry against other hard metal objects